 - ¼ teaspoon Salt

-- 5-6 Large Eggs (room temperature) *see notes
+- 5-6 Large Eggs (medium eggs in the UK) *see notes

 Equipment